- Conspiracies – Shut your mouth for a minute.

-I know you’ve seen Paranormal Activity and Insidious but there have been many films which included paranormal or psychical researchers throughout the years, most of them comedies, that go unseen.
-These films are not only entertaining but they provide hindsight as to how and why the public may associate the paranormal community with it’s recognized identity of, at best, bumbling and at worst unreliability.
-These films should be readily accessible through NetFlix, Hulu or maybe even just on YouTube.
-If you have nothing to do why not give them a watch, it’s better than what we’re being given on “reality” TV these days.
+I know you’ve seen The Conjuring and The Conjuring 2, Paranormal Activity, the Poltergeist remake and Insidious but there have been many films which included paranormal or psychical researchers throughout the years, most of them comedies, that go unseen.
+These films are not only entertaining but they provide hindsight as to how and why the public may associate the paranormal community with its recognized identity of, at best, bumbling and at worst unreliability.
+These films should be readily accessible through Netflix, Hulu or maybe even just on YouTube.
+If you have nothing to do why not give them a watch, it’s better than most of what we’re being given on “reality” TV these days.

 8. Hold that Ghost